contrast-zone/fractarchy-ide/README.md

 ## installing on local computer

-1. Make sure you have already installed HTTP server and PHP.
+1. Make sure you have installed Node.js
-2. Download and unzip this package to an arbitrary local server folder and open `index.html` in a browser.
+2. Download and unzip this package to an arbitrary local directory
+3. Open the download directory in terminal and run `node main.js`
+4. Open browser and type `http://localhost:8080/` at the address bar

-3. Don't forget to adjust proper file access privileges to folders below `projects/` to be able to save your work.
+Don't forget to adjust proper file access privileges to folders below `projects/` to be able to save your work.

 ## use instructions